soojinyilab/Wu-et-al.-2020-PLoS-Pathogen/README.md

 Additional data generated from the experiment can found under the following link: https://figshare.com/account/home#/projects/77430

-This link contains CpG counts for each sample, and the paternal SNPs as well as the paternal reference genome used in the introgression scheme.
+This link contains CpG counts for each sample as well as the paternal SNPs and paternal reference genome used in the introgression scheme.